WalteRiviera/Horovod_DataSplit/README.md

 Horovod_DataSplit is a basic example based on publicly available Dataset.

 ## Running the code
-The code is expecting to work with hdf5 dataset.
+The code is expecting an hdf5 dataset.
 I used the "Task01_Brain_Tumour.tar" available here: http://medicaldecathlon.com/

+Hope it helps! :)